 Lake levels, Churchill River flows, and diversion flows for the period 1972-82 during which the diversion and impoundment occurred are summarized in Fig. 5.
 The recording of open-water lake levels began in 1956 but there are several ensuing years in which incomplete records were obtained.
 The maximum and minimum daily lake levels based on the 1956-76 period record were 256.08 m (MSL) and 254.31 m (MSL).
-Simulated monthly lake levels based on flow records for the 1912-67 period using the natural elevation-discharge relationship at Missi Falls indicate that the long-term mean level has been 254.93 m (MSL) and 253.82 m (MSL) (LWCNR 1975).
+Simulated monthly lake levels based on flow records for the 1912-67 period using the natural elevation-discharge relationship at Missi Falls indicate that the long-term mean level has been 254.93 m (MSL) and with maximum and minimum levels of 256.79 m (MSL) and 253.82 m (MSL) (LWCNR 1975).